The following tips will help you understand business contracts and the rules.

-The new arrangements are due to changes to the Balancing and Settlement Code, known as P272 and P322.
-These may change the way you’re billed by your supplier.
+These are due to changes to the Balancing and Settlement Code, known as P272 and P322.

-Our guide Moving to half-hourly energy readings (BSC P272 and P322) explains the changes, how they might affect you, and how to bring down any extra costs you may see from the change.
+Our guide Moving to half-hourly energy readings (BSC P272 and P322) explains the changes, how they have affected you, and how to bring down any extra costs you may have seen from the change.

-These changes will only apply to you if you’re a business (‘non domestic’) customer in profile classes 5-8 and have an advanced meter installed.
+These changes have only applied to you if you’re a business (‘non domestic’) customer in profile classes 5-8 and have an advanced meter installed.
 If you’re not sure whether you have an advanced meter, please contact your supplier.

 Do micro business contracts differ from other business contracts?